-Here's a quick and easy dish that will satisfy any craving for a decadent and creamy pasta.
-You will not even realize it is low in fat with its smooth texture and rich taste.
-The low-fat ricotta cheese replaces the high-fat cream found in similar creamy white pasta dishes, while the spinach and basil bring color and freshness to the bowl.
+With its smooth texture and rich taste, you won't believe it's a healthy choice.
+The low-fat ricotta cheese replaces the high-fat cream found in similar creamy white pasta dishes, while the spinach and basil bring color, fiber, and freshness to the bowl.

-This dish takes very little time to cook.
-While the water for the pasta is coming to a boil, you can chop the onion and spinach; once the pasta is cooking, you can go ahead and prepare the creamy sauce.
-Serve this delicious spinach and ricotta pasta with a slice of whole-grain bread or a green salad drizzled with your favorite low-fat dressing.
+This dish takes about 20 minutes to prepare from start to finish.
+While the pasta water is coming to a boil, you can chop the onion and spinach.
+Once the pasta is cooking, you can go ahead and prepare the creamy sauce.

 For people on gluten-free diets, simply replace regular pasta with your favorite gluten-free pasta.
-My husband likes Tinkyada brand pasta, which holds its texture.
+Tinkyada is a good brand because it holds its texture.

-- 12 oz. elbow macaroni (or penne or shell pasta)
+- 12 ounces elbow macaroni (or penne or shell pasta)

 - 1/2 cup onion (finely chopped)

 - 10 ounces fresh baby spinach (roughly chopped)